lionelmace/ibmcloud-labs/labs/Lab CloudFoundry - Deploy TODO web application/README.md

 1. Give the service a name such as **todo-cloudant-[your-initials]**

 1. Click **Create**.
-Bluemix will provision a Cloudant service and connect it to your application.
+IBM Cloud will provision a Cloudant service and connect it to your application.

 1. Select **Restage** when prompted to do so.